rancher/elemental-docs/docs/architecture.md

 SeedImage have two conditions:

 - `SeedImageReady`, tracks the status of the associated pod.
-- `Ready`, tracks the overall status of the resource.
+- `Ready`, tracks if all the SeedImage child resources have been successfully created.

 ### Elemental Register client
 New hosts start the Elemental provisioning process through the <Vars name="elemental_register_name" />: this tool requires a valid elemental-operator registration URL as input (see the [MachineRegistration section](#machineregistration)), and performs the following steps: